RattleyCooper/timeouts/readme.md

 # Create new clock
 var clock = newClock()

-# Run the following block of code every 10 seconds
+# Run the following block of code `every` 10 seconds
 # use the same constructor arguments you would use
-# for `initDuration`
+# for `initDuration`.
 clock.run every(seconds=10):
   echo "hello"

   # Run the following block of code after 50 milliseconds
   # Since this is nested it will fire after the parent
   # callback fires.
+Since we use an `after` object it will
+  # only fire once after the given duration.
   clock.run after(milliseconds=50):
     echo "world"